digitalmediabremen/documents/Notes_on_Master_Project_Exhibitions.md

 # Notes on Master Project Exhibition

+- make it a rule that each student consults one of the supervisors 2–3 weeks before the opening to discuss the exhibition setup

 ## egocentric versus community

-the master

 - care about your own work and make sure to get all the help and advice you can
 - … but also take care of the others. you are a group and a community